sqweelygig/supercool-servers/README.md

 ### 2.2 - Lifecycle

-This project has a firm time budget, which must be respected when considering scope.
+This project had a firm time budget, which was be respected when considering scope.
-The 32-week lifecycle budgets 7.5 hours to project work per week.
+The 32-week lifecycle budgeted 7.5 hours to project work per week.
 This budget resolves to about six full-time equivalent weeks.

 The first consideration in choosing the software development model is positioning on the spectrum from waterfall to agile.
 This project has a small, well-bounded, useful product within a sizeable pluripotential scope for development.
-For example, the minimum viable product (MVP) could consist of a data-gathering flow, a simplified thermal model, a schedule improvement algorithm and a brief final report.
+For example, the minimum viable product (MVP) selected was a data-gathering flow, a simplified thermal model, a schedule improvement algorithm and a brief final report.
-Alongside architectural decisions and toolchain initialisation, this MVP will require an estimated 70% of the project budget.
+Alongside architectural decisions and toolchain initialisation, I estimated this MVP to require 70% of the project budget.
 The scope for improving this offering includes iteratively improving any of these functional requirements, adding integration with APIs, the internet of things (IoT), and more accurate modelling.
-It is also worth noting that it is not a critical system and the project commissioners require several milestones.
+It is also worth noting that it is not a critical system and the project commissioners required several milestones in the form of TMAs.
-In conclusion, this project will be organised in an agile fashion, prompted mainly by the relative scale of MVP and potential.
+In conclusion, this project was organised in an agile fashion, prompted mainly by the relative scale of MVP and potential.
 The MVP development will be a series of small increments, with further development being incremental or iterative as required.

 ![Graphical summary of the MVP from the paragraph above](docs/mvp.png)